AnyhowStep/ts-eslint-invariant-mutable-properties/README.md

 ### TODO

 + Proper support for return types (and tests!)

+  I have not explicitly started work on it but it should get some cases correct out of the box.

+  Some tests even check for it.

 + Proper support for generics (and tests!)

+  There are known cases where this fails.

 + Proper support for unions (and tests!)

+  Right now, it gets many cases correct.

+  There may be cases where it is wrong and I haven't thought of it yet.

 + Proper support for intersections (and tests!)

+  Haven't started.

 + Proper checking for object/array literals (and tests!)

   Right now, it gets many cases correct.